Threats to Real Organic Egg Production

 The recently released FDA draft guidance as well as the decision by the USDA’s National Organic Program not to develop standards to enforce the outdoor access requirement could lead to the elimination of real organic egg production in the US.
 Members of the public can offer input on the draft guidance during the FDA’s 60-day public comment period.

-Laurie Johnston is a graphic designer and the co-owner of Two Trick Pony, an eco-friendly stationery company.
+Laurie Johnston is a graphic designer and the co-owner of Two Trick Pony.
 She advocates for animals and healthy food choices and blogs for Spirit of Change Magazine.